swiftlang/swift-evolution/NNNN-floating-point-protocols.md

   /// The result is:
   ///
   /// ~~~
-  /// (isSignMinus ? -1 : 1) * significand * r**exponent
+  /// (signBit ? -1 : 1) * significand * radix**exponent
   /// ~~~
   ///
-  /// (where `r` is the floating-point radix--2 for binary formats-- and `**`
+  /// (where `**` is exponentiation) computed as if by a single correctly-
-  /// is exponentiation) computed as if by a single correctly-rounded floating-
+  /// rounded floating-point operation.
+If this value is outside the
-  /// point operation.
-If this value is outside the representable range of
+  /// representable range of the type, overflow or underflow occurs, and zero,
-  /// `Self`, overflow or underflow will occur, and zero, a subnormal value,
+  /// a subnormal value, or infinity may result, as with any basic operation.
-  /// or infinity is returned, as with any basic operation.
-Other edge cases:
+  /// Other edge cases:
   ///
   /// - If `significand` is zero or infinite, the result is zero or infinite,
   ///   regardless of the value of `exponent`.